jianminchen/CoachingFromTsinghua/ReadMe.md

 July 18,2018

 I got the advice to work on easy level algorithms on Leetcode.com.
 I should try to work on one easy level algorithm using 10 to 15 minutes.
 Try to complete 10 to 15 algorithms in one day.
+I solved **101 algorithms on Leetcode.com**.

 [35 minutes talk](http://juliachencoding.blogspot.com/2018/07/35-minutes-talk.html)